acgollapalli/KING-blog/_posts/2022-03-08-something-boots.md

 Now, that&rsquo;s quite alot.
 I don&rsquo;t think we can simplify too much further than that though.

-There are a few relevant bits to understand here:
+There are a few relevant bits to understand here.

+### Declaring the UART register

         .text
         .global uart